gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 When the Protection Engine will experience a non-critical error, an ERROR chunks SHALL NOT be sent.
-This way non-critical errors are handled and how the Protection Engine will recover from these errors is being described in the Protection Engine specifications.
+This way non-critical errors are handled and how the Protection Engine will recover from these errors is being described in the Cypher Specifications.

 ## New Error Causes {#new_errors}